 My hope for this book, as it was for my ancestors and these authors, is that when we know more about them as individuals, we can then learn to respect them, to learn from them, to be inspired by them.
 And to return to the kitchen at a time when we're all being encouraged to take better control of our health by cooking for ourselves and consuming less fast and processed food.

-All cookbook images from The Jemima Code: Two Centuries of African American Cookbooks (University of Texas Press, 2015), courtesy of Toni Tipton-Martin.
+Below we have a collection of cookbook covers featured in The Jemima Code: Two Centuries of African American Cookbooks (University of Texas Press, 2015), courtesy of Toni Tipton-Martin.
 For more information visit www.utexaspress.com.

 Each week, The Splendid Table brings you stories that expand your world view, inspire you to try something new and show how food brings us together.
 We rely on you to do this.
 And, when you donate, you'll become a member of The Splendid Table Co-op.
 It's a community of like-minded individuals who love good food, good conversation and kitchen companionship.
 Splendid Table Co-op members will get exclusive content each month and have special opportunities for connecting with The Splendid Table team.